 Great news came through in February.
 Stanford University’s Center for Advanced Study in the Behavioral Sciences, along with its partner the Berggruen Institute, has accepted me as a CASBS Fellow for the 2018-2019 academic year.
 I’ll be on the Stanford campus to write a book about the effects of artificial intelligence on human decision making, due to be published by Hachette Book Group in 2020.

 I’ve just finished shooting a landmark four-hour television series on the science and implications of bias.
 HACKING YOUR MIND is a globe-trotting account of the cutting edge of decision science, an examination of the ways our brains are ill-suited to twenty-first century problems, and a hopeful exploration of what we can do about it.
-It airs in 2018.
+We expect to release it in 2019.

 Around the edges of all this I’m a television correspondent for Al Jazeera, covering science and technology in the US and around the world.
 Since 2013, I’ve been working with them on a new way of telling stories: high-energy, upbeat delivery of dark and difficult topics.
 I’ve covered everything from the heroin epidemic to environmental threats to the effects of gun violence in America.